-This file allows us to carry out the basic configuration of any WordPress, since it is where the main "low level" options are that allow us to have the CMS working.
+This file allows us to perform the basic configuration of any WordPress, as it is where the main "low level" options are that allow us to have the CMS working.

-The wp-config.php file is a PHP file, but it has little code to run.
-Instead, it has parameters and variables that are what define the proper functioning of the WordPress installation.
+The wp-config.php file is a PHP file, but it has little code that executes.
+Instead, it has parameters and variables that are what define the correct functioning of the WordPress installation.

-These are the access data that WordPress uses to connect the website with the database.
+This is the access data that WordPress uses to connect the website to the database.
 WordPress cannot function without a database.

 It corresponds to these lines: